Swyatoslav/test-server/README.md

 # Card verifier

+## Description

+This service checks information of bank card by BIN number.
+If there is no information<br> for requested card or request was invalid, user will see an error on UI.

 To locally run this app you should has python 3.1x version.

 Than you should install the requirements using command

     pip3 install -r requirements.txt

-Then execute next command in command line
+After that execute next command in command line

     uvicorn main:app --host 127.0.0.1

 Site should be available on http://127.0.0.1:8000/

-You can also download the prepared docker image using command docker pull swatswatov/test-server:latest
+You can also download the prepared docker image using command

+    docker pull swatswatov/test-server:latest

-and then execute next command in your terminal:
+And then execute next command in your terminal:

-docker run -it -p 8000:80 test-server
+    docker run -it -p 8000:80 swatswatov/test-server:latest

-Site should be available on http://localhost:8000/
+Site should be available on **http://localhost:8000/**